 9. A Technical Coordinating Committee, hereinafter referred to as the TCC, shall be established with the responsibility of general review, guidance and coordination of the transportation planning process for the planning area, and with the responsibility for making recommendations to the respective local and sate governmental agencies and the TAC regarding any necessary actions relating to the continuing transportation planning process.
-The TCC shall be responsible for development, review, and recommendation for approval of the Comprehensive Transportation Prospectus.
-Transportation Improvement Plan, Metropolitan Transportation Plan, and Federal-Aid Urban System and Urbanized Boundary.
+Transportation Planning is a specialized field.
+In order to give the TAC access to the technical expertise necessary to meet the requirements of federal and state law the TCC shall be established with the responsibility for advising the TAC on the technical aspects of the transportation planning process, performing such technical analysis as are necessary to support transportation planning, and for making recommendations to the TAC and local and State governmental agencies any necessary actions relating to the continuing transportation planning process.
+The TCC shall be responsible for development, review, and recommendation for approval of the Comprehensive Prospectus, Transportation Improvement Program, Transportation Plan.
+Metropolitan Transportation Plan, and Federal-Aid Urban System and Urbanized Boundary.
 The TCC shall also be responsible for promoting citizen participation and preparing documentation reports of the MPO.